 As you enable “Send an email to the customer when his/her order status has changed”, the following template field will appear, allowing you to choose the template from the ones you already have.

-We have already described how to create and manage email template in the previous PrestaShop 1.7.5 article.
+We have already described how to create and manage an email template in the previous PrestaShop 1.7.5 article.

-As an example I will create my own order status with the name Scheduled, set up the necessary features and press Save.
+As an example, I will create my own order status with the name Scheduled, set up the necessary features and press Save.

 As you can see, my new template appeared in the list with the other order statuses.